 The size of Trump’s hands has come up in many settings.
 In March, Senator Marco Rubio made an insinuation about the subject in a debate designated to determine which Republican nominee displayed presidentiality.
-Statues depicting a nude Trump, placed in public spaces by anarchist collective Indecline in August (and appearing again outside the third debate in Las Vegas), boasted diminutive features.
+Statues depicting a nude Trump, placed in public spaces by anarchist collective Indecline in August (and appearing again outside the third debate in Las Vegas), boasted diminutive features.Professional comedians like John Oliver have dispatched it.
+On October 20, BuzzFeed released a font in Trump’s script; it’s titled Tiny Hand.
 New York Times columnist Nicholas Kristof used it in the first sentence of his story about Jill Harth, who says Trump sexually assaulted her.
 (Whether Kristof intended to showcase the triviality of the hands issue by juxtaposing it with the gravity of Harth’s accusation is muddied by the innuendo packed into short-fingeredness.)
-Professional comedians like John Oliver have dispatched it.
-On Oct.
-20, BuzzFeed released a font in Trump’s script; it’s titled Tiny Hand.

 I appreciate the art of the perfect insult—either in jest or to inflict mind-consuming harm.
 I also know the shock of fear and frustration that reverberates when a small-hands or small-feet barb hits you.
-It leaves you, while wearing shoes too big and feeling terrified of going bowling or even just taking off your shoes when you enter someone’s house, with the sense that you’re damned to a lifetime of incapability.
+It leaves you, while wearing shoes too big and feeling terrified of going bowling or even just taking off your footwear when you enter someone’s house, with the sense that you’re damned to a lifetime of incapability.
 It took me a long time, which lingered into young adulthood, to realize this was wrong, that this wasn’t my fault.

 Small hands are genetic.
 So are small feet.
 So is a small penis.
 As is any combination thereof.
-I can’t eat healthily and perform push-ups and have my fingers lengthen.
+I can’t eat healthily perform push-ups and have my fingers lengthen.
 I can’t read a book and see my soles upsize.
 I can’t be kind, then watch my genitalia grow.
 Altruism and anatomy don’t correlate.

 Genetics are a vulgar source of comedy.
 As late-night comedian David Letterman recently told the Times, one of the first things he would say to Trump today would be, “What gives you the right to make fun of a human who is less fortunate, physically, than you are?”
-Letterman was referring to how Trump mocked Times reporter Serge Kovaleski, in an impersonation, for Kovaleski’s arthrogryposis, a congenital disorder.
+Letterman was referring to how Trump mocked New York Times reporter Serge Kovaleski, in an impersonation, for Kovaleski’s arthrogryposis, a congenital disorder.
 (Trump denied this in the third presidential debate.
 He lied.)

-Trump has no high ground—especially not with how frequently he appraises women based upon the size of their breasts, especially not with the litany of unfounded and unfair disparagements he’s made against many kinds of people.
+Trump has no high ground—especially not with how frequently he appraises women based on the size of their breasts, especially not with the litany of unfounded and unfair disparagements he’s made against many kinds of people.
 And he deserves his share of ridicule—especially about his childishness, as Alec Baldwin on Saturday Night Live has shown so well these recent weeks, like in one skit when the fictional Trump responded to former Republican nominee Carly Fiorina’s renunciation of Trump by saying “She’s a four” and then called his running mate Mike Pence “puny Pence.”
-Same goes for Trump’s manic oblivion—which SNL highlighted by having the fictional Trump doubling down on bragging about his sexual ability.
+Same goes for his manic oblivion—which SNL highlighted by having the fictional Trump doubling down on bragging about his sexual ability.